 A favourite game in Scotland is trying to read the constitutional runes from party-based elections.
 Usually, this comes from tallying up the votes for each party in council by-elections according constitutional preference.
 It also sometimes happens on opinion polls, though those usually have Independence data in them anyway, and national election results – see bunfights over whether the narrow pro-Union party lead in constituency vote or equally narow pro-Independence party lead in list vote is more reflective of some settled view on the constitution.

 Unfortunately for the folk doing so, this isn’t quite how the world works.
-For a first formal entry into what is likely to be a very infrequent series I’m titling “Scotland in Detail” (rebranding from “Understanding Scotland, which by coincidence was a series being run at the same time), which will look at more of the detail of our electoral landscape, I thought I’d delve into the messy world of cross-constitutional voting patterns.
+For a first formal entry into what is likely to be a very infrequent series I’m titling “Scotland in Detail” (rebranding from “Understanding Scotland”, which by coincidence is a similarly timed project by some other folk), which will look at more of the detail of our electoral landscape, I thought I’d delve into the messy world of cross-constitutional voting patterns.

 For one key problem with taking council by-elections as constitutionally useful, Scotland has (or rather had, in the 2017 elections) a mighty 354 local council wards.
 No two of these wards are identical in political composition.
 A by-election in Glasgow is likely to find quite a strong result for pro-Independence parties overall.
 Meanwhile, one in Berwickshire is going to look very good for the sum of the pro-Union parties.
 But neither of them would be representative of Scotland as a whole.